2joephillips/mac-setup/Docker/README.md

 ### Before you start {#before-you-start}

 In order to simplify the installation process you should install homebrew-cask which provides a friendly homebrew-style CLI workflow for the administration of Mac applications distributed as binaries.
-Refer to[this](http://sourabhbajaj.com/mac-setup/Homebrew/Cask.html)article in order to install homebrew-cask.
+Refer to [this](http://sourabhbajaj.com/mac-setup/Homebrew/Cask.html) article in order to install homebrew-cask.

 ### Install {#install}